iotaledger/omega-docs/qbc/abra/Spec.md

 A site in the dataflow graph is wired feed-forward.
-However, memory latches may be used anywhere within a branch, and as they are declared first, they may use other sites for the definition of their new value.
+However, memory latches may be used anywhere within a branch, and as they are declared last, they may be used by other sites for the definition of their new value.
-With the exception of memory latches, whose value previously defined is used, any index declared as an input to a merge or branch must be less than the current site index (starting from the first memory latch, through input sites, body sites, and output sites)
+With the exception of memory latches, whose value previously defined is used, any index declared as an input to a merge or branch must be less than the current site index (starting from the first input site, through body sites, output sites, and memory latch sites)

 If the site being defined is a memory latch, it may use any other index from the rest of the branch as an input, including other memory latches.